trippymajo/learningAspNetCore/WebDev.md

 3. DB created using `Add-Migration InitialCreate` in NuGet Package Manager -> Package Manager Console.
 Here Migration files generated.
 4. `Update-Database` - creates database.

+> [!TIP]
+> Scaffolding - using a tool to create classes that represent the model of exsisting database using reverse engineering.
+> The code by this tool is only approximate.
+So beware!

 ** Manual way **
 1. Create Model